Drops and Grading

 - DO NOT drop an MBA-level Booth course through My.UChicago; it will result in an incomplete drop.

-- Drops are allowed through Sunday of week 3 (January 27 for winter quarter).
+- Drops are allowed through Sunday of week 3 (April 21 for spring quarter).

 - Tuition penalties for drops may vary depending on your home program.

 - The $25 Booth Book Fee is non-refundable for courses dropped after Friday, week 2.

 - To withdraw from an MBA-level course, all students must email the Booth Registrar's Office to request a withdrawal.

 - For MBA-level courses, beginning Monday, week 9 an email from your instructor approving the withdrawal must also be forwarded to the Booth Registrar's Office.